kap1147/smoothestack-project/README.md

 # smoothestack-project
-This is a demo React project. <br />
+This is a demo React application. <br />
 Inspired by the <strong>Prototyping In Figma</strong> example.

 Data pulled from: <br />